Updated: Apr 10

 Other states have extended their due dates and a list of those states can be found here.
 Most state extensions will also be automatic.

 Tax Payment Extensions

 The Federal government has extended the payment due date from April 15, 2020 to July 15, 2020 as per IRS Notice 2020-58.
 This is applicable to all taxpayers (individuals, trusts, estates, and corporations, and other corporate tax filers) regardless of amount owed.
 This also includes estimated tax payments that are due April 15, 2020.
-No relief, as of yet, is provided for the June 15, 2020 has now (4/9/20) been pushed to July 15, 2020 as well IRS Notice 2020-23.
+Relief for the 2nd quarter estimated tax payment due June 15, 2020 has now (4/9/20) been pushed to July 15, 2020 as well IRS Notice 2020-23.